-Cloud Endpoints uses the Google Cloud Identity and Access Management (IAM) Service Consumer role to allow someone who is not a member of your Cloud project to enable your API in their own Cloud project.
-(In previous versions of Cloud Endpoints, the "Share an API" feature did not use IAM.)
-You can grant access using the GCP Console or the command line.
+Endpoints uses the Identity and Access Management (IAM) Service Consumer role to allow someone who isn't a member of your Google Cloud project to enable your API in their own Google Cloud project.
+This section shows you how to grant access using the Google Cloud console or the Google Cloud CLI.

-You can revoke access using the console or the command line.
+This section shows you how to revoke access using the Cloud console or the Google Cloud CLI.

 - Tell users how to enable your API in their Google Cloud project.

 Learn more about sharing APIs protected by API keys.

 - Create a Cloud Endpoints Portal for your users.